 Component 1: Animal Handling.

-In this component, you will develop animal handling skills.
+In this component, you will develop animal handling skills and be able to produce a report on how to handle an animal.
 You will also gain an understanding of the principles of animal behaviour, allowing you to catch, handle and release animals safely.
-Purpose statement - 603/7057/9 - Pearson BTEC Level 1/Level 2 Tech Award in Animal Care - Version 1

 Component 2: Animal Accommodation and Housing.

 In this component, you will develop your understanding of the accommodation and housing requirements of animals by carrying out the preparation, maintenance and cleaning out of animal accommodation.

 Component 3: Animal Health and Welfare.

 In this component you will cover aspects of animal health and welfare and will equip learners with a good understanding of the relationship between looking after the wellbeing of the animal and the effect this has on maintaining animal strength and vigour.